This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Another type of fracture is diastatic, which means it occurs along a suture.
 This is fairly common among newborns as compared to children and adults with skull fractures.
 Because these occur along the sutures, which are supposed to expand as the brain grows, this type of fracture can cause damage as the baby gets older and the fracture expands with the size of the brain.

 A depressed fracture may also simply be monitored, but it may also need to be treated surgically.
 Fluid or blood, for instance, pooling in the brain can cause lasting damage and may require surgery to remove it.
-Surgery may also be needed to reduce pressure or swelling.
+A baby may need surgery to reduce pressure or swelling.

 Prognosis and Complications

 Skull fractures can also put pressure on the brain or cause bleeding in the brain, potentially serious complications.
-Bleeding, also known as a hemorrhage can cause brain damage if not treated right away with surgery.
+Bleeding, also known as a hemorrhage, can cause brain damage.

-Pressure on the brain can be caused by a hemorrhage, but also be a depressed skull fracture.
-Even when these potentially damaging complications occur, the prognosis is good for most infants and they will recover.
+A depressed skull fracture can cause pressure on the brain resulting in bleeding.
+Even when these potentially damaging complications occur, the prognosis is good for most infants, and they will recover.

 Overall the prognosis for a child born with a fractured skull is good.
-Most will not require treatment and most will have no long-term complications.
-For those few who do have complications, however, these can include brain damage, paralysis, neurological problems, developmental delays, and cognitive impairments.
+Most will not require treatment, and most will have no long-term complications.
+However, for those few who do have complications, these can include brain damage, paralysis, neurological problems, developmental delays, and cognitive impairments.